davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 # __Related Work__ {#sec_related_work}

-Sentiment analysis, in the context of Natural Language Processing, has mostly been studied in content generated on social networks [@10.1145/3185045] or in the evaluation of products or services [@pontiki-etal-2016-semeval].
+Sentiment analysis, in the context of Natural Language Processing, has mostly been studied in content generated on social networks [(Zimbra et al., 2018) ](https://doi.org/10.1145/3185045){:target="_blank"}[^33] or in the evaluation of products or services [(Pontiki et al., 2016) ](https://aclanthology.org/S16-1002){:target="_blank"}[^34].
 In these areas, the author of the text and the target of the opinion are explicit.
-In the context of analysing political news, where there is often sentiment expressed between political actors in the form of support or opposition relationships [@balahur2009opinion; @balahur-etal-2010-sentiment], sentiment analysis approaches to products or services do not apply, as the direction of the sentiment relationship has to be considered.
+In the context of analysing political news, where there is often sentiment expressed between political actors in the form of support or opposition relationships ([Balahur et al., 2009 ](https://dl.acm.org/doi/abs/10.1109/WI-IAT.2009.340){:target="_blank"}[^31][, 2010 ](http://www.lrec-conf.org/proceedings/lrec2010/pdf/909_Paper.pdf){:target="_blank"}[^32]), sentiment analysis approaches to products or services do not apply, as the direction of the sentiment relationship has to be considered.

 In this section we describe resources similar to those we have produced in this work, which we have made public, and approaches to the task of extracting targeted sentiment in political news text.